aleskucera/axion/docs/theory/gauss-least-constraint.md

 Z \propto \mathbf{f_c}^\top \mathbf{\tilde{M}}^{-1} \mathbf{f_c}
 \]

-This reveals the powerful physical intuition of the principle: **Minimizing the Gauss function is equivalent to finding the constraint forces of minimum magnitude.** The system doesn't "work" any harder than it has to.
+This reveals the powerful physical intuition of the principle: **Minimizing the objective function \(Z\) is equivalent to finding the constraint forces of minimum magnitude.** The system doesn't "work" any harder than it has to.

 **2. Formulating for the Next Velocity State**